miracle2k/xappy/docs/cachedresults.rst

  - The CacheManager would get slower once any deletes had happened, because the Cache would then need to check all the cached items before those requested against the "delete list".
- - A custom version of Xapian would be needed to expose the appropriate storage.
+ - A custom version of Xapian would be needed to expose the appropriate PostingSource (and the associated encoding and decoding methods).